bdwilson/IPCamViewer/README.md

 nofications.
 This is mainly for if the job is run by an external script (such as procmail or snmptrap).
 If you're running this from cron, just set this to the same number of minutes the cronjob is run as.
+   * *geohopper* options should be self explanitory.
+You need to install the iOS app, create a Web Service item that points to your url/geohopper.php?auth=YOURAUTHID.
+Next, create a location called "Home", then link the Web Service entry to your "Home" location.
    * database info should match config.php and the info you used to create your database and user from the initial steps.
 7. Make sure you can get to index.php without any errors.
 You can always